etShaw-zh/zotracer/README.md

 ## Introduction

-ZoTracer is a [Zotero](https://www.zotero.org/) plugin that tracks your research activities, creating a timeline of actions like saving or opening references.
+ZoTracer is a [Zotero](https://www.zotero.org/) plugin that not only tracks and records your research activities (such as reading and saving references), but also generates detailed timeline views and supports seamless export of research notes to knowledge management platforms like [Flomo](https://flomoapp.com/).
 Analyze your study habits and streamline your research process with ease.

 > [!tip]
 > 👁 Watch this repo so that you can be notified whenever there are fixes & updates.